AyrA/BinEdLegacy/README.md

 If found, it sets the cursor to the start of the match.
 If not found, it resets the cursor to where it was before the search.
-This is a somewhat time consuming operation and it's recommended to seek close to where the match is expected.
+This is a somewhat time consuming operation and it's recommended to seek close to where the match is expected for large files.

-The search is performed forward only.
+The search is performed forward looking only.
+To search the entire file, use `s 0` first.

 The arguments are Raw Bytes concatenated into a single byte array

 ### `d <Number>`

-Dumps the given number of bytes to the console as a hexadecimal view The dump is 16 bytes wide and contains hexadecimal values and ASCII renditions.
+Dumps the given number of bytes to the console as a hexadecimal view.
+The dump is 16 bytes wide and contains hexadecimal values and ASCII renditions.
+The ASCII part has all control characters stripped.
+This will look similar to what Hex Editors display.
 If the number is larger than the remaining bytes, it's clamped down.
 Dumping WILL NOT advance the file pointer unless the number is prefixed with `+`.

 This command will not respect disabled output or pipe mode.

 ### `stat`

-Prints a single line of statistics:
+Prints a single line of statistics containing:

 - Cursor Position
 - File Length